tribefyhq/react-native-interactive-walkthrough/README.md

 [![TypeScript](https://img.shields.io/badge/%3C%2F%3E-TypeScript-%230074c1.svg)](http://www.typescriptlang.org/)
 <!-- ![Downloads](https://img.shields.io/github/downloads/tribefyhq/react-native-walkthrough/total) -->

-A cross-platform Walkthrough component for React Native that is performant, simple, and extensible.
+A cross-platform interactive walkthrough library for React Native that is performant, simple, extensible, and works with Expo.

+Other libraries for react-native had fancy SVG masks, but what if I wanted only the highlighted area to be pressable?

+What if I wanted to customize the overlay and give it the abiliity to go backward, forward, or to any other step in the process?

+Out of this need, a new library was born.

-> _**NOTE**: This library is currently under development, and should primarly be considered as being in a beta stage._
+Please keep in mind that this library is currently under development, and should primarly be considered as being in a beta stage.

 ## Features